CumulusNetworks/docs/content/cumulus-linux-53/Monitoring-and-Troubleshooting/Simple-Network-Management-Protocol-SNMP/Configure-SNMP.md

 cumulus@switch:~$ nv config apply
 ```

 You can restrict a user to a particular OID tree.
 The OID can be either a string of decimal numbers separated by periods or a unique text string that identifies an SNMP MIB object.
 The MIBs that Cumulus Linux includes are in the `/usr/share/snmp/mibs/` directory.
-If the MIB you want to use does not install by default, you must install it with the latest Debian `snmp-mibs-downloader` package.
+If the MIB you want to use does not install by default, you can install it with the latest Debian `snmp-mibs-downloader` package.

 ```
 cumulus@switch:~$ nv set service snmp-server username testuserauth auth-md5 myauthmd5password encrypt-aes myaessecret oid 1.3.6.1.2.1.1